Dooders/.github/docs/Agency.md

 ## Observe

-### Signs of agency
+Signs of agency are indicators that reveal the capacity of an entity to act independently and purposefully.
+These signs include autonomy, intentionality, adaptability, responsiveness, self-regulation, learning and memory, problem-solving, communication, perception, and persistence.

 1. **Autonomy**: The ability to make independent decisions and take actions without external control.
+This signifies a high degree of self-governance and freedom from outside influences.

-2. **Intentionality**: Purposeful and goal-directed behavior indicating the presence of objectives or desires.
+2. **Intentionality**: Purposeful and goal-directed behavior that indicates the presence of objectives or desires.
+Entities with intentionality act with specific outcomes in mind.

 3. **Adaptability**: The capacity to adjust behaviors and strategies in response to changing environments or circumstances.
+Adaptable entities can modify their actions to better suit new conditions.

-4. **Responsiveness**: Reacting to stimuli or changes in the environment in a meaningful way.
+4. **Responsiveness**: The ability to react to stimuli or changes in the environment in a meaningful way.
+Responsiveness demonstrates an entity's capacity to sense and appropriately respond to external factors.

 5. **Self-regulation**: Managing and controlling one's own actions and internal states to achieve desired outcomes.
+Self-regulation involves maintaining focus and direction despite potential internal or external disruptions.

 6. **Learning and Memory**: The ability to acquire new knowledge or skills from experience and retain that information for future use.
+This capability allows entities to improve their performance over time and apply past experiences to new situations.

 7. **Problem-solving**: Identifying challenges and devising effective strategies to overcome them.
+Problem-solving showcases an entity's capacity to understand complex situations and find solutions.

-8. **Communication**: The exchange of information with other agents or the environment, indicating a level of understanding and interaction.
+8. **Communication**: The exchange of information with other agents or the environment.
+Effective communication indicates a level of understanding and interaction necessary for coordinating actions and achieving goals.

 9. **Perception**: Sensing and interpreting the surrounding environment to inform decisions and actions.
+Perception provides the necessary information for an entity to navigate and respond to its surroundings.

 10. **Persistence**: Continuing efforts towards goals despite obstacles or difficulties.
+Persistence demonstrates determination and the ability to maintain effort in the face of challenges.

 ### Analysis